Yuuki221/IcyPlayer/README.md

 ## Future Improvements
 1. Make controller bar auto hide and show
 2. Add backend to store danmaku
+3. Handling video loading events
-3. Add more options to the appearance of Player and Danmaku
+4. Add more options to the appearance of Player and Danmaku